mviegas/cqrs-path/README.md

 # cqrs-path
-Repo with simple markdown files containg all content that I consumed during my CQRS learning path.
+Repo with a simple markdown file containg all content that I consumed during my CQRS learning path.
 The order of the links is in, what I consider, the best way for learning from scratch all the concepts, gains and drawbacks before actually start to code.

 ![A CQRS Journey](cqrs-journey.png)